red5pro/streaming-ios/Red5ProStreaming/Examples/Publish/Readme.md

 #Publishing on Red5 Pro

-This example demonstrates the basics of the Red5 Pro mobile publishing feature.
+This is the basic starter example on publishing to a Red5 Pro stream.

 ###Example Code
 - ***[PublishExample.m](